Agfa

-Agfa-Gevaert N.V.
-(Agfa) is a Belgian-German multinational corporation that develops, manufactures, and distributes analogue and digital imaging products, software, and systems.
+Agfa-Gevaert N.V. is a Belgian-German multinational corporation that develops, manufactures, and distributes analogue and digital imaging products, software, and systems.
+Its global headquarters are in Mortsel in Belgium.

-The company began as a dye manufacturer in 1867.
+The company began in 1867 near Berlin, as a dye manufacturer under the name Aktien-Gesellschaft für Anilin-Fabrikation (AGFA).
+One of its early creations was the Rodinal film developer.
 In 1925, the company merged with several other German chemical companies to become chemicals giant IG Farben.
+One of its most notable inventions was the Agfacolor-Neu color film strip in 1936.
+After the war, it based itself in Leverkusen.
 AGFA was reconstituted (as a subsidiary of Bayer) from the remnants of IG Farben in 1952.
+It merged with Gevaert Photo-Producten of Belgium in 1964.
+At its peak, Agfa was one of the big three giants of photographic film alongside Eastman Kodak and Fujifilm.

 Agfa photographic film and cameras were once prominent consumer products.
-In 2004, the consumer imaging division was sold to a company founded via management buyout.
-AgfaPhoto GmbH, as the new company was called, filed for bankruptcy after a year, and its brands are now licensed to other companies by AgfaPhoto Holding GmbH, a holding firm.
-Today Agfa-Gevaert's commerce is 100% business-to-business.
+In 2004, the consumer imaging division was spun-off into an independent AgfaPhoto (which itself filed for bankruptcy after a year and now licenses its name to other companies).
+Ever since then, Agfa-Gevaert's commerce is 100% business-to-business.